 Contrast those data with what we know about judicial preferences—garnered not by parallel surveys but through other sources.
 At meetings where judges teach other judges about how to do their work, at conferences with the bench and bar, in descriptions of their activities, and in published opinions, judges are promoting settlements rather than trials.
 In this brief essay, I first provide an overview of the evidence on judicial preferences for dispositions other than trial.
 Thereafter, I explore the puzzles presented by the contrast between judicial preferences for settlement and litigants' preferences for process.
 At issue is how to evaluate and what weight to give either set of preferences as the polity makes its judgments about the structure of state-based dispute resolution.

 Date of Authorship for this Version

 Resnik, Judith, "Mediating Preferences: Litigant Preferences for Process and Judicial Preferences for Settlement" (2002).
 Faculty Scholarship Series.
-Paper 768.
+768.